pwned4ever/Th0r_A_11_/README.md

-# Th0r 1.4.7
+# Th0r 2
-A Fork of electra's sourcecode that supports ios 11.0 - 11.4(beta3)
+A Fork of electra's sourcecode that supports ios 11.0 - 11.4.1 but broken and unfinished...
+FIX it?